zuozhenggh/learning-library/data-management-library/database/19c/fundamentals/clone-pdb-using-dbca-silent-mode/clone-pdb-using-dbca-silent-mode.md

     Session altered.
     ```

 4. Verify that PDB1 contains the `HR.EMPLOYEES` table.
 After cloning PDB1 on CDB2, the new PDB should contain `HR.EMPLOYEES` as PDB1 did.
-We will check for this in later steps.
+We will check for this in later tasks.
 This result should show 107.

     ```
     SQL> <copy>SELECT count(*) FROM HR.EMPLOYEES;</copy>